Saturday, 31 January 2026 (Day 3)

 Cardiology Topic:

-Managing Acute Coronary Syndromes in the Elderly: Practical approach and specific confederations
+Managing Acute Coronary Syndromes in the Elderly: Practical approach and specific considerations

 1.50pm to 2.10pm